 Pink Palace Museum

-Located inside a huge pink mansion once owned by Clarence Saunders (he’s the guy behind the Piggly Wiggly supermarket chain – that name always makes me giggle!), the Pink Palace Museum has exhibits on dinosaurs and Native American history.
+Located inside a huge pink mansion once owned by Clarence Saunders (he’s the guy behind the Piggly Wiggly supermarket chain – that name always makes me giggle!), the Memphis Museum of Science and History (previously the Pink Palace Museum) has exhibits on dinosaurs and Native American history.
 It even has a replica Piggly Wiggly store inside!

 Memphis Brooks Museum of Art